MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form-copilot.md

 :::image type="content" source="media/add-form-copilot/describe-form.svg" alt-text="Screenshot of the form creation page in the Copilot for Power Pages preview.":::

 > [!NOTE]
-> This feature is now generally available (GA) for all regions with the exception of Canada, the Government Cloud (GCC), and the Government Community Cloud – High (GCC High).
+> This feature is now generally available (GA) for all regions with the exception of DOD.

 ## Create a form with Copilot